jingwei87/freqanalysis/README.md

 The locality-based attack exploits chunk locality to improve attack severity.
 To simulate the locality-based attack, follow the steps below.

-**Step 1, configure pre-requsite components:** copy `util/fs-hasher/` and `util/leveldb/` into `attack/locality/` and compile them respectively.

-**Step 2, configure locality-based attack:** In addition to the common variables (e.g., `fsl`, `users`, `date_of_aux` and `date_of_latest`), the locality-based attack builds on four parameters that are defined in `attack/locality/locality_script.sh`:
+**Step 1, configure locality-based attack:** In addition to the common variables (e.g., `fsl`, `users`, `date_of_aux` and `date_of_latest`), the locality-based attack builds on four parameters that are defined in `attack/locality/locality_script.sh`:

 - `u` specifies the number of most frequent chunk pairs to be returned by frequency analysis in initializing the inferred set.
 - `v` specifies the number of most frequent chunk pairs to be returned by frequency analysis in each iteration.
 - `w` specifies the maximum number of ciphertext-plaintext chunk pairs that can be held by the inferred set.
 - `leakage_rate` specifies the ratio of the number of ciphertext-plaintext chunk pairs known by the adversary to the total number of ciphertext chunks in the latest backup.

-**Step 3, run locality-based attack:** type the following commands to compile and run the locality-based attack.
+**Step 2, run locality-based attack:** type the following commands to compile and run the locality-based attack.

 ```
-$ cd attack/locality/
+$ cd attack/locality/ && make
-$ make
 $ ./locality_script.sh
 ```

-## Defense
+## Defenses

+We provide the MinHash encryption, the scrambling, and the combination of both to defeat frequency analysis.
+Like the attacks, all defense schemes depend on `fs-hasher` and `leveldb`.
+Need to copy `util/fs-hasher/` and `util/leveldb/` into the corresponding directory (either `defense/minhash/`, `defense/scrambling/` or `defense/combined/`) and compile them respectively.

 ### MinHash Encryption

-To defend the locality-based attack, MinHash encryption derives an encryption key based on the minimum fingerprint over a set (called segment) of adjacent chunks (that are assumed to be with an average size of 8KB), such that some identical plaintext chunks can be encrypted into multiple distinct ciphertext chunks.
+MinHash encryption derives an encryption key based on the minimum fingerprint over a set (called segment) of adjacent chunks (that are assumed to be with an average size of 8KB), such that some identical plaintext chunks can be encrypted into multiple distinct ciphertext chunks.
 To simulate the MinHash encryption, follow the steps below.

-**Step 1, configure pre-requsite components:** copy `util/fs-hasher/` and `util/leveldb/` into `defense/minhash/` and compile them respectively.

-**Step 2, configure MinHash encryption:** the MinHash encryption builds on two parameters that are defined in `defense/minhash/k_minhash.cc`:
+**Step 1, configure MinHash encryption:** the MinHash encryption builds on two parameters that are defined in `defense/minhash/k_minhash.cc`:

 - **Segment size**: the MinHash implementation uses variable-size segmentation and identifies segment boundary based on chunk fingerprints.
 By default, we set the average segment size, maximum segment size and minimum segment size at 1MB, 2MB and 512KB, respectively.
 It is feasible to change segment sizes by modifying macro variables `SEG_SIZE`, `SEG_MIN` and `SEG_MAX`; note that when changing  `SEG_SIZE`, it is needed to adjust the code in line 112 of `defense/minhash/k_minhash.cc`, for example if average segment size is 512KB and 2MB, the line of code should be changed as follows.
 ```